jbexta/AgentPilot/README.md

 ## Features

+---

 ### 📄 Tasks
-A Task is created when one or more Actions are detected.
+A Task is created when one or more Actions are detected, and will remain active until it completes, fails or decays.

+Actions can be detected natively or with a function call from an LLM that supports it.

+Hard-coded actions are searched and sorted based on semantic similarity to the request.
+A group of the most similar actions are then fed to the action decision method.

-A single action can be detected and executed on its own without using ReAct, if a request is complex enough then ReAct is used (If enabled in the config).<br>
+A single action can be detected and executed on its own without using ReAct, if a request is complex enough then ReAct is used.

-If ReAct fails to execute the task, ~~then the task will be passed on to the code interpreter.~~
+If ReAct fails to execute an action, ~~then the request will be passed on to the code interpreter.~~ WIP

-By only running ReAct when necessary, the latency for single action tasks is minimised and token count reduced.<br>
-By default GPT 3.5 is used everywhere except the code interpreter, making it affordable for every day use.

 ### 👸 Behaviour
 Agents support definition of character behaviour, allowing them to reply and sound like a celebrity or a character using TTS services that support this feature.
 In the future there will be support for offline TTS models.<br>